 Winner: SCRAP PDX

-Creative PDX Parent readers know that SCRAP Creative Reuse is the place to go for all things crafty.
-Not only can you find an assortment of creative goodies, from fabric, to paper, to wood and metal supplies, but it’s also a great place to donate your extras from previous projects.
+PDX Parent readers know that SCRAP Creative Reuse is the place to go for all things crafty.
+Not only can you find an assortment of creative goodies, from fabric, to paper, to wood and metal supplies, but it’s also a great place to donate extras from previous projects.
 SCRAP also does great community outreach, including events in schools, teacher training and field trips.
 Pro tip: Families can even hold their next birthday party here!
 Visit SCRAP online for information on upcoming classes, workshops and more.

 Top 5